pulumi/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 Our friends Nikhil Benesch and the Materialize team created a Docker image provider that demonstrated better workflows with Docker BuildKit and we’re excited to finally make these improvements part of our official Pulumi Docker Provider.

+Below is a video walkthrough of using the v4 Docker provider:
 {{< youtube "kr0RZzv-pUI?rel=0" >}}

 ### Significantly improved performance